BranislavBeno/Book-Library-Service/README.md

 > It offers web UI and REST API interface as well.

 ### Configuration
-Following application settings are configurable over application.yml file:
+The following application settings are configurable over application.yml file:
 - book.repository.path - input file destination
 - book.service.page.size - page size for paginated outputs
 - auth.users - list of users defined by its usernames